 The numbers tell us a story but every story has two sides.
-When people look at the criminal statistics, they can claim that blacks are being targeted by law enforcement.
+When people look at the crime statistics, they can claim that blacks are being targeted by law enforcement.
 They can claim, using those same numbers, that blacks are killed at a higher percentage than the overall population.
 It is not wrong to look at it that way but it is not correct either.
 Regardless of circumstance being a criminal is voluntary behavior.

 Demographic density, poverty, urban blight, and employment all play a factor.
-I look at the numbers and I see large population in urban areas with low job development and high crime rates.
+I look at the numbers and I see a large population in urban areas with low job development and high crime rates.
 Those areas are predominately black and the crime is predominately black on black crime.

-Using just the numbers homicide in the United States in 2010 has dropped from a high in the 90’s of 25,000, to 15,000.
-That is still a lot of people but nothing close to the number that using a percentage will inspire you to believe and 93% of those deaths were black on black homicide.
+Using just the numbers homicide in the United States in 2010 has dropped from a high in the ’90s of 25,000, to 15,000.
+That is still a lot of people but nothing close to the number that using a percentage will inspire you to believe and 93% of those deaths were black-on-black homicide.

-That may not be good but it is does not substantiate the idea that blacks are targeted by law enforcement simply because they are black.
+That may not be good but it does not substantiate the idea that blacks are targeted by law enforcement simply because they are black.
 Why does the black community believe that they are being persecuted?
 I can only assume that it is in part sensationalism and a belief in the lack of opportunity and employment.